-Greg holds an honorary adjunct position at the Centre for Research and Action in Public Health at the University of Canberra and is a member of the General Assembly of Partners to UN-Habitat, member of UN-Habitat’s World Urban Campaign, Board member of City Space Architecture, Full member of Planning Institute of Australia (PIA) and the International Association of Urban and Regional Planners (ISOCARP).
+Greg holds a tenure- track position at the Queensland University of Technology and a honorary adjunct position at the University of Canberra.
+He is a member of the General Assembly of Partners to UN-Habitat, member of UN-Habitat’s World Urban Campaign, Board member of City Space Architecture, Full member of Planning Institute of Australia (PIA) and the International Association of Urban and Regional Planners (ISOCARP).

 Over the course of his career, Greg has received several research scholarships and received multiple work-related awards- one for the Active Living Impact Checklist for developments in the Canberra.
 He is also a published author in Germany and Australia.